Claudiomics/azure-database-migration/README.md

 4. I used 'localhost' as the server name, with Windows Azure authentication type.
 I selected AdventureWorks2022 as the database > `Connect` > `Enable Trust Certificate`.

 6. To connect to the Azure SQL Database

 ### Schema Migration
 ### Data Migration
+To esnure this was completed successfully, I used the following input and outputs.

 ## Data Backup and Restore

 Before creating a development environment for this database, I had to ensure the stored data in the production database is secure.
 The production database is for storing real customer data and the development database is for experimental testing.
 By provisioning a development database, it ensures there will be no accidental data loss or corruption to the production database.
 Maintains the integrity of the live data.